mazz/faithfulword-phx/devnotes.md

 docker-compose pull
-docker-compose build --pull faithful_word docker-compose up -d postgres docker-compose run --rm faithful_word migrate docker-compose run --rm faithful_word seed
+docker-compose build --pull faithful_word docker-compose up --build -d postgres docker-compose run --rm faithful_word migrate docker-compose run --rm faithful_word seed

 Booting the application in Docker-Compose

-docker-compose up faithful_word
+docker-compose up --build faithful_word

 You can then browse the application by visiting http://localhost:4000 as normal, and should see the typical (production-style) log output in the shell session that’s running the above docker-compose command.